aws-samples/aws-secure-environment-accelerator/CONTRIBUTING.md

 GitHub provides additional document on [forking a repository](https://help.github.com/articles/fork-a-repo/) and [creating a pull request](https://help.github.com/articles/creating-a-pull-request/).

-## Accelerator Development First Principals:
+## Accelerator Development First Principles:

 1. All code needs to include proper and complete error handling including back-off and retry functionality
 2. If a security guardrail fails to be deployed, all code must result in a state machine failure, with a descriptive message as to the cause of the fault